gerasimosmichalitsianos/pansharpen_c_cpp/README.md

       The panchromatic band should be the higher resolution geotiff, with the red, green, blue, and NIR bands as the lower-resolution inputs.

+      Use the -p for the panchromatic geotiff, -r for the red geotiff, -b for the blue geotiff, -n for the NIR (near-infrared) geotiff, and -g for the green geotiff.

       There will be 2 outputs: sharpened_Brovey.tif and sharpened_FIHS.tif.
 These will be 3 or 4
       band geotiffs written to the output directory (-o flag).
 If not supplying a -o flag, then the current working directory $(pwd) is used instead.